alexpivovarov/cf_ai_currency_helper/README.md

 2️⃣ Log into Cloudflare
 npx wrangler login

+If browser login does not work, use your own API token: export CLOUDFLARE_API_TOKEN="your_token_here"

-3️⃣ Run remotely (recommended) npx wrangler dev
+3️⃣ Run Remotely (Recommended) npx wrangler dev

 ---